esilver0/CATT/sslstrip-experiment.md

 In this experiment, we will set up an SSL stripping attack on GENI and will demonstrate what the attack does to the encrypted communication between a client and a site.
-We will examine what information an “attacker” can see due to the attack and under what conditions the attack is successful.
+We will examine what information an “attacker” can see with the attack and under what conditions the attack works.

 It should take about thirty minutes to run this experiment.